 To apply, candidates need an accredited bachelor’s degree.
 Prospective students must also possess a minimum 3.0 GPA and three or more years of leadership experience.
 Applicants with GPAs between 2.5–2.99 may apply for conditional enrollment.
 Additional admission materials include a personal essay, an academic writing sample, a resume or CV, and one recommendation letter.
 All online students benefit from affordable tuition rates and financial aid opportunities, including alumni scholarships and merit–based grants.

-Eastern is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Eastern Mennonite University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 27. Milwaukee School of Engineering